2022 Sri Lankan political crisis: President and Prime Minister homes breached and resignations

 On 9 July 2022, amid reports that their homes were stormed and burned, Gotabaya and Wickremesinghe both agreed to resign from their respective posts as Sri Lanka's president and Prime Minister.
 Political parties including the Opposition agreed to form an all-party interim government after the President's resignation.
-The whereabouts of the President remained unknown to the public and on July 11, the Speaker of the Parliament announced that the President was still in Sri Lanka.
+The whereabouts of the President remained unknown to the public and on 11 July, the Speaker of the Parliament announced that the President was still in Sri Lanka.

 According to the Speaker on 12 July, following President's resignation on 13 July, parliament would elect a new president on 20 July, after calling for nominations on 19 July.

 In the morning of 13 July, Rajapaksa left Sri Lanka via military aircraft of Sri Lanka Air Force to the Maldives from where he issued a gazette stating that he is "unable to exercise, perform and discharge the powers, duties and functions of the Office of the President" by reason of his absence from Sri Lanka and that he appoints Ranil Wickremesinghe as acting president under Article 37 (1) of Sri Lanka's constitution during his absence.
 He formally resigned a day later after a further flight from the Maldives to Singapore.

+Acting of President of Sri Lanka

 Electing new President

-On 15 July, Ranil Wickremesinghe swore in as the Acting President, taking his oath of office before Chief Justice Jayantha Jayasuriya.
-To complete the remainder of Gotabaya Rajapaksa's term, a President was elected by the Parliament of Sri Lanka in a secret ballot on 20 July 2022.
+On 15 July, Ranil Wickremesinghe swore in as the acting president, taking his oath of office before Chief Justice Jayantha Jayasuriya.
+To complete the remainder of Gotabaya Rajapaksa's term, a president was elected by the Parliament of Sri Lanka in a secret ballot on 20 July 2022.
 Wickremesinghe defeated his main rival Dullus Alahapperuma, with 134 votes to 82, becoming the ninth President of Sri Lanka.

-On 22 July, Wickremesinghe appointed Dinesh Gunawardena, leader of the Mahajana Eksath Peramuna and MP for the Sri Lanka Podujana Peramuna, as new Prime Minister.
+On 22 July, Wickremesinghe appointed Dinesh Gunawardena, leader of the Mahajana Eksath Peramuna and MP for the Sri Lanka Podujana Peramuna, as new prime minister.